-If you don't have a fleet of company vehicles and your employees are driving on your business's behalf – making deliveries, inspecting workplaces and gathering supplies – what are your obligations regarding fuel costs, maintenance and vehicle depreciation?
+If you don’t have a fleet of company vehicles and employees are driving their own vehicles on your business’s behalf – making deliveries, inspecting workplaces and gathering supplies – what are your obligations regarding fuel costs, maintenance and vehicle depreciation?

 There are both legal requirements and business considerations to keep in mind when determining whether you need a mileage reimbursement policy and what it should look like.
 This guide explains the basics of mileage reimbursement and how to devise a policy that reimburses your employees fairly and efficiently.

 Mileage reimbursement is when employers offer employees reimbursement for expenses associated with driving on behalf of the business.
 These expenses can include fuel costs, maintenance and vehicle depreciation.